SpiderDave/SpiderDaveAsm/README.md

 Labels:
     Labels must end in a colon.
 Code can be placed on the same line as labels.
+    Anonymous labels are 1 or more "-" or "+" characters.
+These labels will only search backwards for "-" and forwards for "+".

 ```
     Start:
+    - lda PPUSTATUS     ; wait one frame
+    bpl -

+    - lda PPUSTATUS     ; wait another frame
+    bpl -
 ```

 Numbers: